 where r is the radius of the tree and t is the year of tree-ring formation.
 We calculated a mean BAI serie for each individual tree.
 Mean site BAI chronologies were obtained by averaging individual tree BAI time series.

-Both RWI and BAI chronologies were compared to different climatic indices to analyse the tree low and the high-frequency response to climate.
-Statistical descriptive parameters (Fritts 1976) including the mean, standard deviation, first-order autocorrelation of raw series, the mean sensitivity (a measure of the year-to-year variability) and the mean correlation between individual series of residual ring-width indices, were also calculated for each site chronology.
+Both RWI and BAI chronologies were compared to different climatic indices to analyse the low and the high-frequency response to climate of trees.
+Statistical descriptive parameters (Fritts 1976) including the mean, standard deviation, first-order autocorrelation of raw series, the mean sensitivity (a measure of the year-to-year variability) and the mean correlation between individual series of residual ring-width indices, were also calculated for each site chronology (Fritts 1976).

 Climate and growth